Modesto Spinal Cord Injury Lawyer

 - Compile compelling evidence to build a strong SCI case to present in court, if necessary

 At our law firm, we provide compassionate representation for those who have suffered spinal cord trauma from many types of accidents caused by negligence.
 You may require months or even years of recovery, depending on which part of your spine was damaged.
 In some extreme SCI cases, paralysis or wrongful death may occur.
 No matter what circumstance caused the traumatic spinal cord injury, our attorneys will be on your side until the end.
-Contact our legal team to schedule a free consultation with one of our SCI attorneys today.
+Contact our legal team at (209) 227-1931 or (800) 404-5400 to schedule a free consultation at our Modesto office.

 Photograph Attribution: By "Jesper Aggergaard" via Unsplash